Nabadwip Bakultala High School

-Nabadwip Bakultala High School is a government-aided higher secondary boys' school situated at Nabadwip, West Bengal, India.
-This school was established in 1875 during British Colonial period of India.
-This school is now from class V to XII (Arts, Science & Commerce streams).
+Nabadwip Bakultala High School is a government-aided higher secondary boys' school situated in Nabadwip, West Bengal, India.
+This school was established in 1875 during the British Colonial period of India.
+The school now provides classes from V to XII, with Arts, Science, and Commerce streams.

 History

 This school was founded primarily with the name 'Nabadwip Banga Vidyalaya' in the year 1875 at another place, where now situated a girls' school namely Nabadwip Bakultala Balika Vidyalaya.
 In those days, the surrounding remained in cheery echoing of children.
 As lessons were started under a Spanish Cheery tree ('বকুল' in Bengali language), it came to be known as 'Bakultala school' by the people.

 Every year 3 January is observed as the establishment day of school.
 Though it was a primary school at the time of foundation, now the primary section is not running.
 It became a high school in 1924.
 The first secretary of the school was Jana Ranjan Roy (1925 - 1928) and the first president was the S.D.O.
 (Ex-officio) of Sadar Subdivision, Nadia (01/01/1925 - 23/12/1966).
 Headmasters Shri Shashibhushan Tarafdar (1924 - 1942) and Shri Nityaniranjan Kabiraj (1942 - 1960) are being remembered greatly in the history of the school.
-This school has produced a large number of successful students helped by many remarkable teachers.